-Blackboard provides a platform, which supports both online and seated classes at ASUMH.
-All students access Blackboard from www.asumh.edu/banner or asumh.blackboard.com using the students' unique username and password.
+Canvas is a versatile platform supporting online and traditional seated classes at ASUMH.
+Students access Canvas through www.asumh.instructure.com using their unique username and password, facilitating seamless interaction with course materials and resources.

 ASSESSMENT

 Each academic program has an assessment program to collect information that will be used to make decisions to improve the curriculum and instruction.
 The assessment program is designed to help instructors in the academic programs and those teaching general education courses focus on what is taught and whether it is being taught successfully.
 Students participate in a variety of assessment activities designed to assess learning.